wghglory/javascript-starter-kit/docs/9_testing.md

       - "7"
     ```

 1. If I intently change index.html h1 from 'hello world' to 'hello' and then commit to github.
+Note our test watching task only watches js now, so html changes won't be reflected in terminal unless restarting.

 1. After commit and push to github.
-Travis will build and give us the result.
+Travis will build and give us the build result.